FAQ

 If the parking meter is not working or broken, do I have to pay for parking?

-The parking meter is officially broken ONLY if it is not accepting both coins and credit cards, and therefore no payment is required.
+The parking meter is considered broken ONLY if it is, 1) unable to accept coins AND 2) unable to accept credit cards.
 If the parking meter is not accepting coin payments, then you must pay with a credit card.
 If the parking meter is not accepting credit card payments, then you must pay with coins.
 If the parking meter can grant time in return for payment for either of these two ways during operating hours, then you must pay the parking meter or park somewhere else.
-If the meter is not accepting both forms of payment, then you can only park for free up to the posted time limit, which means the vehicle has to be moved (Please see California Vehicle Code Section 22508.5).
+If the meter is not accepting both forms of payment, then you can only park for free up to the posted time limit (California Vehicle Section 22508.5).
 Please report broken meters online or call our meter hotline at: (877) 215-3958.

 Can I pay the meter in advance of enforcement hours?